bobye/d2suite/README.md

 a lot, aiming to maximize its extensibility for different types of data.

 `d2suite` also contains a collection of computing tools supporting the analysis of typical d2 data, such as images, sequences, documents.
+Contributions are welcomed.

 *[under construction]*